Skip to main content

 In general, heat pump dryers are significantly more energy efficient as they lack a heating element, but they also tend to have a more expensive up-front cost.

 Yes, ventless dryers are safe.
-You just need to make sure they're set up properly, meaning that their drainage hose is leading to a sink, or that they're properly hooked up to vent out a nearby window.
+You just need to make sure they're set up properly, meaning that their drainage hose is leading to a drain or sink, or that you know exactly when and how to empty the water collection reservoir.

-That being said, if you just run a ventless dryer in a room with no air circulation, that room is going to get hot and humid very quickly.
+You’ll also want to put it in a room with good ventilation.
+If you run a ventless dryer in a room with no air circulation, that room is going to get hot and humid very quickly.
 Repeating this process without properly allowing the room to dry out could cause mildew to form, or peel wallpaper.

 What is the downside to a ventless dryer?

 Time isn’t the only downside to ventless dryers.
-Most ventless dryers don’t leave clothing as crispy dry as regular dryers will.
+Most ventless dryers don’t leave clothing as crisply dry as regular dryers will.
 Instead, clothing often comes out slightly damp.

 Where does lint go in a ventless dryer?